 Auschwitz Birkenau German Nazi Concentration and Extermination Camp is a cultural site listed as one of the UNESCO World Heritage Sites in Poland.
 This memorial/monument site was inscribed in 1979.
 This camp was operational from 1940 to 1945.
 It served as the largest concentration camp that was established during the time of the Nazi Germans.
-This camp is located in southern Poland and was named after the nearby town, which is called Auschwitz in German language.
+This camp is located in southern Poland and was named after the nearby town, which is called Auschwitz in the German language.

 There are two complexes that make up this concentration camp.
 Auschwitz I serves as the administrative center.
-Meanwhile, Auschwitz II is the location of the extermination camp and where about 960,000 Jews, 75,000 Polish, and 19,000 Romas died.
+Meanwhile, Auschwitz II is the location of the extermination camp and were about 960,000 Jews, 75,000 Polish, and 19,000 Romas died.

 About Auschwitz Birkenau German Nazi Concentration and Extermination Camp

 The UNESCO site Auschwitz Birkenau German Nazi Concentration and Extermination Camp, which was renamed from its original site name Auschwitz Concentration Camp in 2007.
 Contrary to what its name might suggest, this is more than just a camp but a network of concentration and extermination camps.
 These complexes were built by the Third Reich during the Second World War.
 The original camp is known as Auschwitz I while the other part is called Auschwitz II Birkenau (which is a combination of extermination and concentration camp).
 Lastly, there is also the Auschwitz III-Monowitz that is a labor camp designed for the staff to live in.
 There are 45 other satellite camps that make up this network of camps called Auschwitz Birkenau German Nazi Concentration and Extermination Camp by UNESCO.